Select Page

 TBA

 Description: Mictlán is the underworld in Nahua and Mexican cosmology.
 There couldn’t be a more appropriate title for this display, since it is at the underground gallery of the Propulsion Zone Gallery.
-Events starting the Novemeber 1, Joe Alt and Dj Betroxx perform for November 1 night 8:00pm.
-Novemever 3 11:30 am Huehca Omeyocan will perform a Day of the dead ceremony at the zone.
+Events starting November 1.
+Joe Alt and Dj Betroxx will perform on November 1 at 8:00pm.
+On November 3 at 11:30 am, Huehca Omeyocan will perform a Day of the dead ceremony at the Zone.

 Click here to learn more ⊕